 Adny’s eyes sparkled.

-“Grandfather used to go to a different city for work every day.
-He would take a bus to go to work in the mornings, and return very late in the evenings.
-The arrangement made it possible for me and my younger brother to continue going to the school in our city.
-It was a very good school and my parents wanted us to continue our education there.
+“Grandfather used to go far away for work every day.
+Every morning he would board a bus and return home late.
+The arrangement made it possible for me and my younger brother to continue going to our school in the city.
+It was a very good school and my parents wanted us to continue our education there."

 Alisha and Childhood